Best Practices for Creating Connectors

 Modules in the App

-• The testing module has microflows, pages, and Java code to test your module’s functionality without having to add the test logic to the module that you will later export and publish.
+- The testing module has microflows, pages, and Java code to test your module’s functionality.
+This means that you will not have to add the test logic to the module that you will later export and publish.

-• The example module can be published next to the main connector module to help end-users better understand the implementation of your connector module, or to try it out without having to do too much configuration from the start.
+- You can publish the example module next to the connector main module and testing module to help end-users better understand the implementation of your connector module, or to try it out without having to do too much configuration from the start.

-Mendix recommends the main module for your connector include the following:
+Mendix recommends that the main module for your connector include the following:

-• As an alternative to the version constant, you can place a subfolder with the version indication
+- As an alternative to the version constant, you can include a subfolder with the version indication.

-• UseMe (folder) – contains everything the implementing developer could use to implement your module in their application, and might include subfolders for Microflows, Pages, Snippets, Templates, and Constants
+- UseMe (folder) – Contains everything the implementing developer could use to implement your module in their application.
+It can include subfolders for Microflows, Pages, Snippets, Templates, and Constants.

-Your App Explorer should look like this after initial setup:
+Your App Explorer should look like this after the initial setup:

-Mendix recommends adding add additional folders to the root of your app (on disk).
+Mendix recommends adding additional folders to the root of your app, on disk.
 These include the following:

-• DIST – contains the releases of your module kept for reference
+- DIST – This contains the releases of your module kept for reference.

-• MarketplaceResources – contains all the assets used in the Mendix Marketplace (except for the release packages), including screenshots, videos, and reference documents
+- MarketplaceResources – This contains all the assets used in the Mendix Marketplace, such as screenshots, videos, and reference documents.
+It does not contain the release packages.

 The app root of your App Explorer should look like this after root setup: